Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Related work

 \subsection{Generalization}

-A significant number of papers have looked at generalization or adaptability of a reinforcement learning agent to never seen environments.
-Agent adaptability can be seen as a specific generalization capability.
+We defined generalization capability or generalizability of a given system as its capacity to perform properly on never seen environments after being trained on a set of other environments.
+A significant number of papers have looked at generalization capacity of a reinforcement learning agent to never seen environments.
 It has been defined by Packer et al. \cite {CPacker2018} and assessed on a set of environments and RL algorithms by Cobbe et al. \cite{KCobbe2019}.
-Two sets of approaches are essentially proposed to improve generalizability which are described below.

-The first category of approaches are focused on trying to create a representation of the environment to learn a good policy with a more limited risk of over-fitting.
+Mutlitple of approaches have been presented to improve generalization in RL, out of which we can see two major tracks.
+The first category of approaches focus on trying to create a representation of the environment to learn a good policy with a more limited risk of over-fitting.
 An example of this work can be found in the paper from Sonar et al. \cite{asonar2020} where the researchers propose a new algorithm in which the agent learns a representation on which the action predictor is optimal on all the training environments.
-These approaches, although they improve the adaptability of the agent by reducing over-fitting to an environment, still suffer from catastrophic forgetting.

-The second category of approaches are focused on adding noise and/or information bottlenecks in the learner (e.g. neural network) to avoid over-fitting to the environment.
+These approaches, although they improve the generalizability of the agent by reducing over-fitting to an environment, still suffer from catastrophic forgetting.
+The second category of approaches focus on adding noise and/or information bottlenecks in the learner (e.g. neural network) to avoid over-fitting to the environment.
 This approach is for instance used by Chen \cite{jzchen2020} by implementing a Surprise Minimization algorithm, which is an algorithm that provides an estimated reward based on probability according to the history of rewards by state.
 A similar approach is used by Lu et al. \cite{Xlu2020} and Igl et al. \cite{Migl2019} where the researchers propose to add an information bottleneck between the environment and the agent as well as including noise to avoid over-fitting.
-These types of approaches, have proven to be successful on reducing over-fitting, but do not solve the catastrophic forgetting problem.
+These types of approaches, have proven to be successful on reducing over-fitting, but again do not solve the catastrophic forgetting problem.